olein/Java-AWS-RnD/README.md

 # Java-AWS-RnD

 This is a RnD repository for trying out different AWS services.
-I will add different branches for different aws services.
+I will add different branches for different aws services

 |   | Topic  | Branch  | Blog Link  |
 | ------------ | ------------ | ------------ | ------------ |